Pinguinrakete/quizly_backend/README.md

 If winget is installed, open PowerShell or CMD and type:
 ``` bash
 winget install --id Gyan.FFmpeg -e --source winget
 ```
 If winget is not installed: <br>
-Download the latest FFmpeg build: https://ffmpeg.org/download.html <br>
+&nbsp;&nbsp;Download the latest FFmpeg build: https://ffmpeg.org/download.html <br>
- Windows builds (usually from gyan.dev or BtbN).
+&nbsp;&nbsp;Windows builds (usually from gyan.dev or BtbN).
 <br><br>
 Unpack the ZIP file, e.g., to C:\ffmpeg<br>
-Go to the bin folder → ffmpeg.exe is located there. <br>Add the bin path to the environment variables:<br>
+&nbsp;&nbsp;Go to the bin folder → ffmpeg.exe is located there. <br>
+Add the bin path to the environment variables:<br>
 &nbsp;•&nbsp;Right-click on 'This PC' → 'Properties' → 'Advanced system settings'.<br>
 &nbsp;•&nbsp;Click 'Environment Variables...' → add the entry C:\ffmpeg\bin to the Path.

-## 3. Clone the repository:
+### 3. Clone the repository:
 ```bash
 git clone https://https://github.com/Pinguinrakete/quizly_backend.git .
 ```

-## 4. Create a virtual environment to isolate our package dependencies locally
+### 4. Create a virtual environment to isolate our package dependencies locally
 ```bash
 py -3.11 -m venv env
 ```